 Zhou likes to share her continuous learning experiences with her students to emphasize the necessity of lifelong learning.
 “A Ph.D. is not enough.
 You are constantly facing new tasks and you also need to have new visions,” she said.
 She learns through teaching and research, and from her students, as well.
 “I try to model how to learn on a daily basis, emphasizing the importance of openness to new ideas and diversity, willingness to accept constructive criticisms for improvement, and readiness to mindfully reflect upon the information and the self,” said Zhou.
 Scientific inquiry, critical thinking, and effortful reflection are routinely emphasized and practiced in her teaching, course-related assignments, and discussions.

 Dr. Zhou has high expectations for her students and students see her as a rigorous teacher, challenging but accessible, helpful and encouraging.
 A student once described her classes as being “always challenging but rewarding.”
 Many students who move onto graduate programs highly appreciate her training of them while they were at USF.
 Students perceive her as a teacher who genuinely cares about their well-being and personal growth.

-She is best known for involving her undergraduate students in research projects in cross-cultural gender studies, aging and incorporating sustainable development into developmental psychology courses.
+She is best known for engaging undergraduate students in her research projects, including her cross-cultural gender studies, aging and incorporating sustainable development into developmental psychology courses.
 Zhou and her students presented their research at the 72nd Midwestern Psychological Association meeting (2001), which led to a publication in a peer-reviewed research journal (2004).
 Zhou and her students also developed assessment instruments and conducted surveys to evaluate the new honors program at USF right after its implementation.
 Dr. Zhou can be reached at firstname.lastname@example.org.